tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

 }
 ```

-I know, its&#8217; breathtaking 😉
+I know, its' breathtaking 😉

-Its&#8217; important to note the &#8220;EnableSession&#8221; attribute here, this is what give your service access to the Session.
+Its' important to note the “EnableSession” attribute here, this is what give your service access to the Session.

 Another thing you will need to do is set your webservice to allow POSTs, like so: